chevereto/v4-docs/application/reference/encryption.md

 ```

 ### Key security

+Handle the encryption key with the same discretion of a password.

 * The encryption key should remain **private**.
 * Don't re-use the same key in different installations.